algorithmica-org/algorithmica/content/english/hpc/architecture/loops.md

     jnz  loop       ; checks if the result is zero
 ```

-This code is a bit harder to read for a human, but it is one instruction shorter in the repeated part, which isn't huge, but non-negligible for performance.
+This code is a bit harder to read for a human, but it is one instruction shorter in the repeated part, which may meaningfully affect performance.

 <!--